teodorrd27/tail-lighter/README.md

 ## Behavior and Limitations
 - An eligible line has to be a tag that already has the `className` prop on it.
-- Once Tail Lighter is toggled on, it will keep track of which tag is highlighted and will move the snipped around to wherever you select next.
+- Once Tail Lighter is toggled on, it will keep track of which tag is highlighted and will move the snippet around to wherever you select next.
-- Every time there's a snipped inserted or removed, your file will be automatically saved.
+- Every time there's a snippet inserted or removed, your file will be automatically saved.
 - Undo and Find operations are a bit tricky.
 That is why there's the toggle feature.
 You can toggle Tail Lighter off when performing undos or finds.
 - You can move between files but the memory is not portable across them for the time being.
 I advise you to toggle off Tail Lighter when you intend to switch working on a different file.